slabstech/gaganyatri.com/_posts/blog/2018/germany/2018-12-15-MS-Germany-Visa-Bank.md

 I do not hold and will not be held responsible if something goes wrong.
 Please do your own research before using them

-You can also read/follow my life in Germany to understand a bit . [link]()
+You can also read/follow my experience in Germany to understand a bit . [link](https://sachinsshetty.github.io/exp56/)